-Children and families have been locked-up on Nauru for over five years unable to leave an island the size of Melbourne Airport.
+Children, women and families have been locked-up on Nauru for close to six years unable to leave an island the size of Melbourne Airport.
 In this time they’ve lived in traumatising conditions that are unsafe for their health and wellbeing with repeated incidents of self-harm and symptoms of Trauma Withdrawal Syndrome.

-The Urgent Medical Treatment Bill is our one chance to transfer critically sick people off Manus and Nauru.
-Please call these key Liberal MPs to #BacktheBill.
+The Urgent Medical Treatment Bill is our one chance to transfer critically sick people off Manus and Nauru and save lives.
+Please call key MPs to #BacktheBill this February.